We want you to stay safe and well and to know where to go for support when you need it.

 Symptoms

-If you think you have monkeypox symptoms – however mild:
+If you think you have mpox symptoms – however mild:

 • Contact NHS 111 or call a sexual health clinic immediately.
 Your call will be treated sensitively and confidentially.

-• Avoid close personal or sexual contact with others until you know that this is not monkeypox.
+• Avoid close personal or sexual contact with others until you know that this is not mpox.

 Please contact clinics ahead of your visit and avoid close contact with others until you have been seen by a clinician.
 Your call or discussion will be treated sensitively and confidentially.